 The temple itself, built during the Jayavarman VII period, is in a fairly ruinous state but two central towers still survive along with a ruined library, an eastern gopura in good condition, apsaras and tapestry reliefs and a surrounding covered walkway with some roof sections.
-There are a couple of good lintels and some carvings lying on the ground though you can see evidence of recent looting at this remote site.
+A couple of good lintels and some carvings are lying on the ground though you can see evidence of recent looting at this remote site.